 The current advice from UK Research Councils is that doctoral researchers should not be penalised by unavoidable delays and that UKRI-funded scholarships should be considered for extension, rather than suspension (intermission).
 This is likely to apply in situations where fieldwork and access to facilities and experiments are restricted.

 If doctoral researchers are self-isolating, scholarships will not necessarily pause.
-If isolation means a researcher cannot complete their PhD in the funded period an extension of the funding can be considered, although it must be noted that different funders will have different terms and conditions.
+If isolation means a researcher cannot complete their PhD in the funded period an extension of the funding can be considered.
+Remember, however, that different funders have different terms and conditions.

-To check about eligibility for illness/sick pay, and for any further scholarship queries, please contact Amanda Britt by emailing firstname.lastname@example.org
+To check about eligibility for sick pay, and for any scholarship queries, contact Amanda Britt by emailing firstname.lastname@example.org.

-If the researcher is funded by a Research Council normal procedures will apply (up to 13 weeks’ paid sick leave on provision of medical evidence while not intermitting, an extension of the funding end date, and intermission for illness lasting more than 13 weeks).
-The paid sick leave will extend a researcher’s funding, but will not automatically extend the four years of registration.
+If a researcher is funded by a research council, normal procedures will apply (up to 13 weeks’ paid sick leave on provision of medical evidence while not intermitting, an extension of the funding end date, and intermission for illness lasting more than 13 weeks).
+The paid sick leave will extend a researcher’s funding but will not automatically extend the four years of registration.

 If an event is cancelled, researchers should seek reimbursement from travel insurers in the first instance.
 The scholarship can cover costs that are not covered by insurance.

 In difficult circumstances, doctoral researchers may wish to consider an intermission from studies or a period of annual leave.
-PGRs are entitled to eight weeks of annual leave per year (section 20 of the Handbook for Doctoral Researchers applies).
+You’re entitled to eight weeks of annual leave per year (section 20 of the Handbook for Doctoral Researchers [PDF] applies).

-Please seek approval from your supervisor or Director of Doctoral Studies in the first instance and make sure you keep monthly engagement records – which can be supervisions or other activities that progress your studies – up to date on Sussex Direct.
+If you’re a doctoral researcher who wishes to continue studying in your home country outside of the UK, whether sponsored on a Tier 4 visa or otherwise, seek approval from your supervisor or Director of Doctoral Studies in the first instance.
+Make sure you keep monthly engagement records – which can be supervisions or other activities that progress your studies – up to date on Sussex Direct.

-Continuing with study in the UK but away from campus
+Continuing with study in the UK away from campus

 If you are remaining in the UK but away from campus, please arrange remote supervision with your supervisor where possible.
-Please keep monthly engagement records up to date in Sussex Direct.
+Keep monthly engagement records up to date in Sussex Direct.

 In the current situation, Sussex is moving to online thesis submission.
-Theses can be emailed in PDF format (or via Box/file sharing software) to email@example.com@sussex.ac.uk.
+Theses can be emailed in PDF format (or via Box/file sharing software) to email@example.com.

-If you are unable to attend your viva in person, a Distant Viva using teleconferencing (e.g. Skype) is possible.
-Discuss this with your supervisors, who can take it forward with examiners and make a request for a distant viva via the Research Student Admin Office.
+If you are unable to attend your viva in-person, a distant viva using teleconferencing (such as Skype) is possible.
+Discuss this with your supervisors, who can take it forward with examiners and make a request for a distant viva through the Research Student Administration Office.

 If you wish to wait for a time in which a standard in-person viva can be conducted, this will be possible and should be discussed with your supervisors.

 Appendix 2 of the Handbook for Supervisors contains more information on distant vivas.
 In the current situation, requests for distant vivas will be expedited to avoid delays or inconvenience.
-This includes a change to current policy to consider distant vivas where all four parties (PGR / examiners / Chair) are in separate locations.
+This includes a change to current policy to consider distant vivas where all four parties (the researcher, examiners and chair) are in separate locations.